-- (1) Each stock option was granted with an exercise price equal to the fair market value of our common stock on the grant date.
-The options have a term of four years and vest with respect to 25% of the shares subject to the options one year following the date of grant and with respect to 1/36th of the remaining shares on each monthly anniversary thereafter over the following three years. - (2) The amounts shown represent the aggregate grant date fair value of the option awards granted to our named executive officers, computed in accordance with ASC 718.
+- (2) Amounts in this column represent the target performance-based bonus opportunity for each named executive officer for 2018.
+There was no designated threshold or maximum bonus amounts.
+For a description of the 2018 performance bonus program, see "Compensation Discussion and Analysis-Annual Performance Bonuses" above.
+The amount actually earned by each named executive officer was a certain percentage of the target performance-based bonus opportunity and is reported in the Summary Compensation Table above. - (3) There is no threshold value as no PSUs will vest if the target performance level is not achieved. - (4) Each stock option was granted with an exercise price equal to the fair market value of our common stock on the grant date.
+The options have a term of four years and vest with respect to 25% of the shares subject to the options one year following the date of grant and with respect to 1/36th of the remaining shares on each monthly anniversary thereafter over the following three years. - (5) The amounts shown represent the aggregate grant date fair value of the equity awards granted to our named executive officers, computed in accordance with ASC 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-The assumptions used in the calculation of these amounts are described in our Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on February 26, 2018.
-These amounts may not correspond to the actual value that may be recognized by our named executive officers. - (3) Pursuant to the Riggs Separation Agreement, only those option awards which were vested and exercisable as of November 30, 2017 (the "Separation Date") remain exercisable by Mr. Riggs for a period up to 24 months after the Separation Date.
-None of the option awards granted on January 4, 2017 were vested as of the Separation Date, and therefore, none were exerciseable at that time and were forfeited.
+The assumptions used in the calculation of these amounts are described in our Annual Report on Form 10-K in Note 7 to our financial statements, filed with the SEC on February 29, 2019.
+These amounts may not to the actual value that may be recognized by our named executive officers.
+Material terms of plan-based awards, including criteria used in determining amounts payable and vesting of awards, are further discussed under "Compensation Discussion and Analysis" - (6) The PSUs are eligible to vest on January 1, 2021 if the Company achieves certain stock price performance targets during the three-year performance period. - (7) 25% of the RSUs vested on January 7, 2019 and the remaining 75% are scheduled to vest in three equal annual installments on each of January 7, 2020, January 7, 2021 and January 7, 2022. - (8) Dr. Krill ceased serving as our Executive Vice President and Chief Scientific Officer on February 26, 2018.
+None of the option awards, RSU awards or PSU awards granted to Dr. Krill in 2018 were vested as of February 26, 2018, and therefore, none were exercisable at that time and were forfeited.

-2017 Outstanding Equity Awards at Fiscal Year-End Table
+2018 Outstanding Equity Awards at Fiscal Year-End Table

-The following table sets forth certain information regarding equity awards held as of December 31, 2017 by our named executive officers.
+The following table sets forth certain information regarding equity awards held as of December 31, 2018 by our named executive officers.